vercel/pkg-fetch/README.md

 Like most of you, this project does not have access to advance/private disclosures of Node.js security vulnerabilities.
 We can only closely monitor the **public** security advisories from the Node.js team.
 It takes time to build and release a new set of binaries, once a new Node.js version has been released.

-We aim to complete the full cycle within a day, when there is a security update.
-Please [open an issue](https://github.com/vercel/pkg-fetch/issues/new) if there is no action for a while.

 **It is possible for this project to fall victim to a supply chain attack.**

 This project deploys multiple defense measures to ensure that the safe binaries are delivered to users: